For budget preparation and post-award spending

 Please see below some specific information about selected budget categories.
 Upon submitting a grant proposal, please be sure that you can justify the need for all budget items requested.
 Most applications request a detailed budget justification.
 The project narrative should also reflect all aspects of the budget as needed to facilitate the project.
 Once funding is received, be sure that you keep track of your budget.
 If you have not allocated adequate funds, contact the Office of Sponsored Research (OSP) about a budget reallocation.
 A reallocation may have to be formally requested from the sponsor and/or RFCUNY.

-Full time instructional CUNY faculty can receive summer salary from grants for work from June 1 to August 31 for conducting grant activities, if they are not teaching.
-Fringe benefits at 26% must also be budgeted.
+Full-time instructional CUNY faculty can receive summer salary from grants for work from June 1 to August 31 for conducting grant activities, if they are not teaching.
+Fringe benefits at 26.7% must also be budgeted.
 The CUNY Payroll Office remits summer salary payment.
 However, OSP must submit online for RFCUNY to charge the grant for summer salary.
-If your grant is budgeted for summer salary, request a City Tech OSP summer salary form, if one is not sent to you.
-Payment is typically issued the following month, e.g. payment for June is issued in July.
+If your grant is budgeted for summer salary, request a City Tech OSP summer salary form, if one is not sent to you before May 15th.
+Payment is typically issued the month following scheduled summer activities, e.g. payment for June work is issued in July.
 As PI you will be requested to electronically certify all summer salary on your grant via rfcuny.org when the summer period ends.

 Upon requesting travel funds on a grant, please be aware of the sponsor’s policies on travel.
 Some grants require travel to an annual project directors meeting, some may only allow domestic travel.
 Please be sure to check guidelines to ensure that you are requesting allowable expenses.
 You must book your travel on a U.S. Flag carrier.
 For PSC CUNY Awards all carriers used must be members of the “Open Skies” program.